-Because a management station usually takes care of a large number of devices that have a large number of objects, management station overload can occur if polling requests are sent to query every object on every device.
-It is better if, when pre-configured events occur, the managed device agent notifies the management station by sending a message known as a trap.
+Because a management station usually takes care of a large number of devices that have a large number of objects, it will be overloading for the management station to poll or send requests to query every object on every device.
+It would be better if the managed device agent could notify the management station by sending a message known as a trap for the event.